Failure to learn the meanings of key common words is a major barrier to learning any language with understanding.

 The secret lies in the illustrations.
 Every single one of the illustrations is designed to convey a specific meaning.

-Ollie the Elephant — Learning Made Easy was specifically designed to convey the meanings of these small fundamental words, using pictures.
-These books are not story books.
-They are books that teach the proper use of the key common words of the English language.
-Adults are often shocked that even they learn new things from Ollie the Elephant — Learning Made Easy.
-The series is designed to give a university-level understanding of key English words to first grade students.
+The Ollie the Elephant series was specifically designed to convey the meanings of these fundamental words using pictures.
+These are not story books.
+They teach the proper use of the key common words of the English language.
+Adults are often shocked that even they learn new things from Ollie the Elephant.
+The series is designed to give a university-level understanding of key English words to even first-grade students.
 The secret lies in the illustrations.
 Every single one of the illustrations is designed to convey a specific meaning.
 This method enables a child to learn complex English, in a simple manner, rapidly.

-How Ollie the Elephant Books Create Literacy
+How Ollie the Elephant Books Create Literacy in a Language

 How to Use Ollie the Elephant – Learning Made Easy